SSWConsulting/SSW.People.Profiles/Mark-Hetherington/Mark-Hetherington.md

  Some of Mark's career highlights have been:

-*   Developed a sophisticated resource traking and incident handling system for Merseyside Police (Liverpool) in 1982 that still runs today
 *   Growing the Australian Centre for Unisyys Software to over 200 staff in six locations and three countries
 *   Deploying the first "scratchie" on the web
 *   CTO for the initial RSVP service (now the largest dating site in Australia)